 Slip-and-fall lawsuits are costly and common for many small businesses.
-General liability insurance can protect your business from costly damages related to slip and fall accidents.
+General liability insurance can protect your business from the high costs of slip and fall accidents.

-Slip and fall insurance, also called general liability insurance, can financially protect you from slip and fall accidents and other common third party business risks, such as customer property damage and advertising injury.
+Slip and fall insurance, also called general liability insurance, can financially protect you from slip and fall accidents and other common third-party risks, such as customer property damage and advertising injury.

 General liability and premises liability insurance are similar types of liability coverage.
 They both insure you against third-party injuries and property damage that happen at your business or a customer’s property, along with any personal injury lawsuits, medical claims, or settlements that may result.

 The biggest difference between general liability and premises liability is that general liability also covers advertising injury, whereas premises liability does not.

 General liability insurance does not cover yourself or your own employees at work.
 For this, you would need workers’ compensation insurance coverage.
 It covers medical payments and lost wages in case yourself or an employee have a workplace injury or illness.

 If you run your business out of your home, and you’re the property owner, a homeowner’s insurance policy is unlikely to cover you for any work-related injuries.
 Your claim would likely be rejected by the insurance company.

 If you’re the property owner, you might be able to add a home business endorsement to your property owner’s insurance policy for a small increase in premiums.
 This would typically be allowed for low-risk occupations where you meet with clients in your home office, such as a law firm or consulting.

 The best way to reduce the chance of a slip and fall accident is to take the right safety precautions and to respond accordingly if an accident happens.

 Here are 7 ways to improve safety and reduce the chance of an accident at work: